rulingAnts/LingTeX/README.md

 - The panel provides buttons for all features and simple forms for common options (e.g., TSV → Interlinear output mode, Excel export destination).
 - Use the Quick Actions to open TSV templates or run conversions without the Command Palette.

+### TeX Environment helpers
+- LingTeX detects whether a TeX distribution is available.
+If none is found, the panel shows a bright red warning banner with quick actions to:
+	- Check Environment (detect `latexmk`, `pdflatex`/`xelatex`/`lualatex`, `kpsewhich`, `tlmgr`)
+	- Install TeX Distribution (cross-platform helper opens a terminal and runs an appropriate installer)
+	- Check Preamble Packages (parse `\usepackage{...}` and offer to install missing packages)
+- Safety guard: If a TeX environment appears installed, clicking Install prompts with a modal dialog offering “Install anyway”, “Check Environment”, “Check Packages”, or “Cancel”.
+This prevents accidental reinstalls or dual installs.
+- Platform notes:
+	- macOS: Uses Homebrew when available; otherwise downloads and runs `BasicTeX.pkg`, then runs `tlmgr` steps (`update --self`, install `latexmk`).
+PATH `/Library/TeX/texbin` is set for the terminal session.
+	- Linux: Detects common package managers (`apt`, `dnf`, `yum`, `pacman`, `zypper`) and runs Minimal or Full installs.
+Some distros ship older packages; prefer TeX Live upstream when needed.
+	- Windows: Installs MiKTeX or TeX Live via `winget` or `choco`.
+Windows can support dual installs; prefer one distribution and ensure the desired binaries are on PATH.

 ## Commands
 LingTeX now uses a panel-only UX.
 Commands are hidden from the Command Palette; launch actions from the LingTeX panel in the Activity Bar.
 Title bar actions (Generate/Cancel) appear contextually when using TSV templates.

 ## Requirements
 - Visual Studio Code (required): download from https://code.visualstudio.com/
 - Recommended: LaTeX Workshop, LaTeX Utilities

+TeX distribution:
+- LingTeX includes helpers to install and check TeX across macOS, Linux, and Windows, but you can also follow the manual steps above.
+If you already have TeX, the panel’s installer will prompt before proceeding.

 Tip (macOS): to use the `code` CLI for VSIX installs, run Command Palette → “Shell Command: Install 'code' command in PATH”.